badbatch/repodog/configs/swc-config/README.md

 Sets `module.type` to `'es6'` or `'commonjs'`.
 Default `'esm'`.

+`SWC_LANGUAGE` = `'ts' || 'js'`

+Sets the language to be transformed to typescript or javascript.
+By default an array of configs (one for typescript and one for javascript) is generated, but some build tools only support being supplied a single config.

 `DEBUG` = `'true' || 'false'`

 Changes `targets` to latest version of chrome / current version of nodejs and sets `env.debug` to `true`.